Skip to content

 Guidance

-• Error responses MUST be compatible with HTTP Problem.
+• Error responses MUST comply with the HTTP Problem specification.

 • The Content-Type header of error responses MUST be application/problem+json.